-Again, fortunately for performance parts marketers, it's surprising just how few people (experts included) ever associate EMI from ignition wires with driveability problems, and since very few people ever challenge such ridiculous claims as "300 times more powerful" sparks etc. etc., the same marketers see no reason why they can't also claim their "low-resistance" and "super conductor" etc. spiral conductor and "built-in capacitor" wires are EMI suppressed when in fact none are!
+Again, fortunately for performance parts marketers, it's surprising just how few people (experts included) ever associate EMI from ignition wires with driveability problems, and since very few people ever challenge such ridiculous claims as "300 times more powerful" sparks etc. etc., the same marketers see no reason why they can't also claim their "low-resistance" and "super conductor" etc. spiral conductor and "built-in capacitor" wires will provide proper EMI suppression when in fact none do!

 Magnecor Race Wires are specifically designed and constructed to suppress EMI on high performance engines, using materials and production methods too costly for ignition wires destined for marketing through mass-merchandiser and most speed shop outlets.
 The EMI suppression is permanent, as no conductive coatings are used in Magnecor Race Wires.
 Do not be deceived by the claims made for so-called "super conductor" wires sold by most speed shops in the USA which have a heavy application of a conductive coating over the spiral windings although these wires are made to imitate Magnecor KV85 (8.5mm) ignition wires in both size and color, neither the EMI suppression nor the heat resistance is anywhere near that of Magnecor Race Wires.

 Magnecor Race Wires are used by race teams all over the world for the purpose of eliminating the problems caused by EMI from ignition wires interfering with on-board electronic equipment.